Švitrigaila: Grand Duke of Lithuania

-Upon Vytautas's death in October 1430, Lithuanian nobles unilaterally elected Švitrigaila as the Grand Duke.
-This violated the terms of the Union of Horodło of 1413, where Lithuanians promised not to elect a new Grand Duke without the approval of the Kingdom of Poland.
-In order to receive Ruthenian votes Švitrigaila granted equal rights to Catholic and Orthodox nobles – it was one lasting achievement of his brief reign.
-The Polish nobility, led by Zbigniew Oleśnicki, were outraged and demanded that Švitrigaila acknowledged his fealty to his brother Jogaila, King of Poland. Švitrigaila refused and professed full independence.
+Upon Vytautas's death in October 1430, Lithuanian nobles unilaterally elected Švitrigaila as the grand duke.
+This violated the terms of the Union of Horodło of 1413, where Lithuanians promised not to elect a new grand duke without the approval of the Kingdom of Poland.
+In order to receive Ruthenian votes, Švitrigaila granted equal rights to Catholic and Orthodox nobles – it was one lasting achievement of his brief reign.
+The Polish nobility, led by Zbigniew Oleśnicki, were outraged and demanded that Švitrigaila acknowledged his fealty to his brother Jogaila, the king of Poland. Švitrigaila refused and professed full independence.
 The conflict was further complicated by territorial disputes in Podolia and Volhynia, that according to an agreement in 1411 were to be ruled by Lithuania only for the lifetime of Vytautas.

 Švitrigaila fought against the Polish–Lithuanian forces at Lutsk in Volhynia, and at the same time started organizing a wider anti-Polish coalition.
 In June 1431, an agreement was reached with the Teutonic Knights: the Knights declared war and without much opposition invaded Poland, whose forces were engaging Švitrigaila in Volhynia.
 In September a two-year truce between Poland, Lithuania, and the Teutonic Knights was signed in Staryi Chortoryisk.
 It was more favorable to Poland and it is not clear why Švitrigaila agreed to it.
 However, the truce did not solve the underlying dispute.
 The war turned into diplomatic struggle: Poland sought to turn Lithuanian nobles against Švitrigaila.